mysteriumnetwork/documentation/content/node-runners/index.md

 ## How does it work?
 Virtual Private Networks (VPNs) establish secure and encrypted connections to provide greater privacy.
 Mysterium is a peer to peer VPN, where network actors both consume and provide VPN services.

 Mysterium dVPN is available on Windows, Mac and Android.
-They are currently running on testnet. <a href="https://mysterium.network/apps/">Download</a> and tell us what you think on <a href="https://discord.com/invite/n3vtSwc">discord</a>.
+They are currently running on Mainnet. <a href="https://www.mysteriumvpn.com/">Download</a> and tell us what you think on <a href="https://discord.com/invite/n3vtSwc">discord</a>.

 When you run a <a href="http://mysterium.network/node">Mysterium Node</a> you share your IP address (anonymously) and your spare bandwidth helps power our <a href="https://mysterium.network/apps/">dVPN</a>.
 It helps users bypass censorship and surveillance, and protects them against cybercrime.

 ## Like TOR but incentivised
 Mysterium Network is building a global peer to peer network.
 In this Mysterium Network, nodes earn for providing VPN service to users all over the world.

 Mysterium Network has been running an incentivised test network from early 2019.
-Check out our <a href="https://testnet2.mysterium.network/network">network statistics</a>.
+Check out our <a href="https://stats.mysterium.network/">network statistics</a>.

 We are also hard at work progressing micropayments within our network.
 Follow our journey into <a href="https://mysterium.network/blog/">blockchain based payments</a>.